 VAFA108 Jewelry II

-Department of The Arts: Jewelry
+Department of Arts and Communication: Jewelry

 - I. Course Number and Title